Click on the links below for more information about Ku-ring-gai Library

 Does the library have study rooms for use?

 There are three study rooms available for use at Gordon Library.
-Rooms seat up to four people (during COVID-19) and can be booked for a two-hour period each day.
+Rooms seat up to two people (during COVID-19) and can be booked for a two-hour period each day.
 A booking fee of $2.00 applies and must be paid for in advance at the library.
 These rooms are for private use and not commercial use ie. private/community group study only and does not include tutor services.

 If you require a larger space, see Council's halls and meeting rooms for hire.